 Magazine / Editorial

-Guideposts is one of the nation’s Top Ten magazines, with a paid circulation of 2 million and estimated monthly readership of 12 million.
+Guideposts is one of the nation’s Top Ten magazines, with a paid circulation of nearly 2 million and estimated monthly readership of over 8 million.
 A non-profit, interfaith publication, Guideposts was founded in 1945 by Dr. Norman Vincent Peale, and features true, first-person stories of faith, hope and inspiration by people from all walks of life.
-Cover stories ghostwritten for Guideposts include: Brian Williams, Robert Duvall, Emme, Fred Rogers, Diane Sawyer, Heather Headley, Ricardo Montalban, Ed Asner, Ginny Thornburgh, and Alberta Hunter.
-Hundreds of other stories include: CeCe Winans, Robby Benson, Dick Van Patten, Robert K. Massie, B.J.
-Thomas, and numerous personal stories dealing largely with the struggles and joys of parenthood and family life.
+Cover stories ghostwritten by Kathryn Slattery for Guideposts include: Robert Duvall, Fred Rogers, Diane Sawyer, Brian Williams, Emme, Heather Headley, Ricardo Montalban, Ed Asner, Ginny Thornburgh, Melissa Sue Anderson, and Alberta Hunter.
+Hundreds of other stories include: CeCe Winans, Robby Benson, Dick Van Patten, Jane Stern, Robert K. Massie, B.J.
+Thomas, and numerous personal stories dealing largely with the struggles and joys of family life.

 B.A., Mass Communications, University of South Florida, Tampa, Florida, 1973